gryphonshafer/dest/README.md

 point in time prior to the revert file existing, `dest` maintains a copy of the original revert file so it can revert the action.
 However, it will always rely on whatever wrapper is in the current working directory.

+The `dest.wrap` is called with two parameters: first, the name of the change program, and second, the action type ("deploy", "revert", "verify").

 # WATCH FILE